ValentinRonsseray/Extract-to-TXT-Anki/README.md

 ## Usage

 1. Install the addon in Anki.
-2. Open Anki and go to the Browse section.
+2. Open Anki and go to the Tools menu.
+3. Select "Add-ons", then "Extract to TXT" and "Configuration" to set the output file path.
+4. In the configuration dialog, specify the desired output file path in the `01_output_path` key and click Save.
+There are several path examples to help you choose the correct file path, and the operation is intuitive.
+The default path leads the file to the "user" folder.
+5. Open Anki's Browse section.
-3. Select the notes you want to extract.
+6. Select the notes you want to extract.
-4. Right-click on the selected notes and choose "Extract to TXT File" from the context menu.
+7. Right-click on the selected notes in the note section and choose "Extract to TXT File" from the context menu.
-5. Choose the desired output file path and click Save.
-6. The selected notes will be extracted and saved in the specified text file.
+8. The selected notes will be extracted and saved in the specified text file.

 ## Important Information